Optimization of Hopf bifurcation points: Characterization of Hopf bifurcations

 \subsection{The Griewank--Reddien equations}

 In this section, we consider the formulation of an extended system of equations to characterize Hopf bifurcations as proposed by Griewank and Reddien~\cite{griewank1983calculation}, which we will next embed in an optimal control setting in \Cref{sec_opt}.
+Henceforth we consider the semi-discretization in space of \cref{eq_dyn_syst}, as the analysis of Griewank and Reddien considered only ODE problems~\cite{griewank1983calculation,marsden2012hopf}.

 While alternative methods~\cite{hassard1981theory,heinemann1981multiplicity,jepson1981numerical} permit the detection of Hopf bifurcations by solving eigenvalue problems during a bifurcation parameter continuation process, the Griewank--Reddien formalism offers a direct approach.
 One of the key difficulties of the characterization of Hopf points arises from the non-uniqueness of the eigenfunctions, and we will discuss this point before turning to the extended system.

 Let $(u^\star,\lambda^\star)$ be a steady-state solution of \cref{eq_steady_system} at a Hopf bifurcation point, and let $\phi_0 = v_0 + i w_0$ be an eigenfunction satisfying \cref{eq_eig_hopf}, with real and imaginary parts $v_0$ and $w_0$ respectively, corresponding to the imaginary eigenvalue $i \mu$ for $\mu > 0$.
 We observe that $\phi_0$ is only unique up to multiplication by a complex number $z=re^{i\theta}$, and the eigenvalue problem~\cref{eq_eig_hopf} thus admits eigenfunctions of the form